lajordan09/shelby-county-home-sales-analysis-/README.md

 ## 📊 Project Overview

-This project analyzes residential real estate transactions in Shelby County, TN to identify pricing strategies and market trends.
+This project analyzes residential real estate transactions in Shelby County, TN from April 2025 to April 2026 to identify pricing strategies and market trends.
 The goal is to understand how listing price impacts sale price and time on market.

 ---